How to find a business mentor

 But not every entrepreneur mentor out there knows what they’re talking about, or has the experience to back up their premises.
 At Maui Mastermind, our team of advisors have personally scaled and sold over $2 billion of businesses.
 We have decades of experience planning, creating, and growing our own businesses, which means we are equipped with mentoring young entrepreneurs.

 We’ve spent years with our business mentors and mentees, helping each other learn, grow, and develop our businesses into thriving companies that can operate with little owner reliance.
 Our experience and knowledge put us in the industry’s top tier – and separate us from the pack.

 In this article, we’re going to talk about how to find a business mentor, starting with what not to do, followed by a list of things you absolutely should do when searching for the right mentor.

 Let’s start by clearing up a couple of common fallacies about mentoring.

 Mentoring is the responsibility of the mentor

 Obviously, mentors must shoulder a great deal of responsibility.
-It’s on us to get to provide a structured method for growth, get to know you and your business, and communicate in ways that are effective and inspiring.
+It’s on us to provide a structured method for growth, get to know you and your business, and communicate in effective and inspiring ways.